 The Kittatinny Ridge Coalition is an alliance of organizations, agencies, and academic institutions working with municipal officials and private landowners to conserve the natural, scenic, cultural, and aesthetic resources of the Kittatinny Ridge and Corridor.
-Shippensburg University is an active member, and the CLUS is partnering with the Coalition to provide GIS support services for its mission.
-Our current work with the Coalition focuses on three goals:
+Shippensburg University is an active member, and from 2017-2018 the CLUS partnered with the Coalition to provide GIS support services for its mission.
+Recent work with the Coalition focused on three goals:

 Create and maintain GIS datasets

 Interactive Story Map of the Kittatinny Ridge

 In 2017, two CLUS students developed a storymap to analyze land cover dynamics along the Kittatinny Ridge.
 This resource will be used to guide management decisions, facilitate community outreach and education, and as a baseline for ongoing preservation efforts.
 The interactive map features background information about the coalition as well as long and short term land cover trends.
 Land cover dynamics were assessed at the municipal scale to better understand how the ridge is changing over time.
 Explore the interactive map here: https://arcg.is/Sf9qS.

 Project Lead: Delaware River Basin

 B.A. in College Scholars from University of Tennessee